awaisjaved007/ProgressSoft/README.md

 Tested file is the part of Resources folder of Test section with name test.csv

 ## Remaining Tasks
-Development of pagination in backend service
+Development of pagination in backend service.

+## How to Run ?
+1   mvn package -DskipTests
+2   docker-compose build
+3   docker-compose up -d